ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/excel-export-multiple-sheets/index.md

 [[warning]]
 | Calling `getGridRawDataForExcel` will start a Multiple Sheet export process, that can only be ended by calling `exportMultipleSheetsAsExcel` or `getMultipleSheetsAsExcel`.
 Before this process is ended, no data will be able to be exported from the grid using `exportDataAsExcel` or `getDataAsExcel`.

+## Example with Data Selection
+In this example, we combine the `onlySelected=true` property to limit the export to 100 rows per sheet.

+Note the following:

+- The header is exported on each page, so each page will contain 101 records (including the header).
+- Because each export did not have a specified `sheetName`, they will be named `ag-grid`, `ag-grid_1`, `ag-grid_2` and so on.

+<grid-example title='Excel Export - Multiple Sheets with Data Selection' name='excel-export-multiple-sheets-selected' type='generated' options='{ "enterprise": true }'></grid-example>

 ## Example with Data Filtering

 Note the following:

-- The exported Excel file will contain one sheet for each sport result
+- The exported Excel file will contain one sheet for each sport result.
+- Each sheet was exported using the sport name as the name of the sheet.

 <grid-example title='Excel Export - Multiple Sheets with Filtered Data' name='excel-export-multiple-sheets-by-filter' type='generated' options='{ "enterprise": true }'></grid-example>